-be recognized in many radar profiles.
-The related interpretation is not straightforward in the absence of direct data (e.g., boreholes and/or paleoseismological trenches) or at least without additional geophysical data.
+The reflection package belonging to fc2 corresponds to the alluvial/colluvial deposits (Fig. 7b-d), outcropping on the sectors with flat topography, which represent the GPR profile sectors we've carefully inspected to find for geophysical evidence of Quaternary faulting.
+A key-layer for this research is the described prominent, wavy reflection, as it can be recognized in many radar profiles.
+The related interpretation is not straightforward in the absence of direct data (e.g. boreholes and/or paleoseismological trenches) or at least without additional geophysical data.
 A strong GPR reflection suggests significant variation of the dielectric constant between the two media so that most of the incident energy is reflected back to the receiver at the surface.
-This wave behavior is potentially explained by several geological models, such as (i) a high dielectric contrast that may be a result of a sharp soil moisture variation (Ercoli et al., 2018); (ii) a sharp erosional, stratigraphic, or tectonic boundary within heterogeneous deposits (Ercoli et al., 2015); or (iii) a contact between two considerably different lithologies, such as unconsolidated deposits laying above a bedrock substrate reflecting back all (or almost all) the incident signal (e.g., Frigeri and Ercoli, 2020).
-In addition, the possible role of conductive deposits (e.g., high clay content) should not be discounted to explain the occurrence of strong attenuation.
-Several considerations are at the basis of the GPR data interpretation: (1) the available well logs show the Pleistocene-Holocene alluvium and colluvium layered above the carbonate bedrock at $\sim 20-30$ m depth (Brozzetti et al., 2017a), a greater depth than the strong GPR reflection.
-However, it should be observed that the area drilled is located ~ 2.5 km away on the northwesternmost sector, over the depenter of the Campotenese basin, whereas the studied GPR site is placed just on its eastern border, in proximity to emerged dolostone hills; (2) only terraced Middle Pleistocene silts and sands (Schi-
+This wave behaviour is potentially explained by several geological models, such as: i) a high dielectric contrast may be a result of a sharp soil moisture variation (Ercoli et al., 2018); ii) a sharp erosional, stratigraphic or tectonic boundary within heterogeneous deposits (Ercoli et al., 2015), or iii) a contact between two considerably different lithologies, such as unconsolidated deposits laying above a bedrock substrate reflecting back all (or almost all) the incident signal (e.g., Frigeri and Ercoli, 2020).
+In addition, the possible role of conductive deposits (e.g. high clay content) should not be discounted to explain the occurrence of strong attenuation.
+Several considerations are at the basis of the GPR data interpretation: 1) the available well logs show the Pleistocene-Holocene alluvium and colluvium layered above the carbonate bedrock ~20-30 m depth (Brozzetti et al., 2017a), a greater depth than the strong GPR reflection.
+However, it should be observed that the area drilled is located ~2.5 km away on the north-westernmost sector, over the depocenter of the Campotenese basin, whereas the studied GPR site is placed just on its eastern border, in proximity to emerged dolostone hills; 2) only terraced Middle-Pleistocene silts and sands (Schiattarella et al., 1994) and slight coatings of Late Pleistocene colluvium (generally < 2 m thick) are documented to outcrop in the eastern sector of the basin resting on a fractured substratum.
+Its top surface is progressively deepening towards the W, thus providing increased space for settling sediments and thus a gradual thickening of deposits is observed from E to W.